-If you filed a claim for Social Security Disability (SSD) benefits and were denied, or your benefits have been delayed for any reason, Crumley Roberts can help.
-Filing a claim can be confusing and time-consuming, and if it is denied you may be faced with the difficulty of trying to prove that you are disabled – all while dealing with the very real physical, emotional, and financial troubles associated with your disability.
+If you have filed a claim for Social Security Disability (SSD) benefits and were denied, or if your benefits have been delayed for any reason, Crumley Roberts can help.
+Filing a claim can be confusing and time-consuming, and if it is denied, you may be faced with the difficulty of trying to prove that you are disabled – all while additionally dealing with the very real physical, financial and emotional troubles associated with your disability.

 If you qualify, you can receive monthly benefits to help with living expenses while you are unable to work.
 These benefits apply to specific, disabling conditions that leave one unable to work for at least a year or are expected to end in death.

 If your claim is accepted, the SSA will determine the amount of your benefit from your lifetime earnings through Social Security.
 In order to obtain an estimate of your SSDI benefit check, you will need to have an estimate of your earnings from your entire lifetime.
 You can request a statement from the SSA if you are not able to gather enough information.
 You can also use the online calculator from SSA to find the benefit amount.

 Expected Time Frame for the Social Security Disability Process

 In general, the Social Security disability benefits process takes about 3 to 5 months, and will be on the longer end if you are initially denied and pursuing an appeal.
 You can expect the initial decision to arrive between 30 and 90 days.

 The exact time depends on numerous factors, however, including how long it takes to obtain your medical records as well as any other evidence needed.
 Having to navigate the appeals process will also be another roadblock in receiving Social Security Disability.

 We Care About You Like We Care About Our Own Families